Australian retailers rally as Amazon gets cool reception

 While Amazon.com.au was generally competitive on price, analysts found some items were more expensive on the U.S. company's website.
 An iPhone 7 Plus was selling on Amazon for AUS$1,345 (US$1,027.71) compared with AUS$1,199 at electronics rival JB HiFi Ltd.

-"Amazon's not materially cheaper on a wide basket of items than the retailers," said Vertium Asset Management portfolio manager Daniel Mueller.
+"Amazon's not materially cheaper on a wide basket of items than the retailers," Vertium Asset Management portfolio manager Daniel Mueller said.

 "The retailers are rallying.
 It's a realisation that Amazon is not going to kill Australian retail, at least not today."